Circular Construction

 3. Establish material cycles

+Downcycling, on the other hand, means that materials of lower quality are reused, for example when demolished concrete is used in the base course during road construction.
 To avoid downcycling reusable materials, it is already possible to reprocess asphalt and concrete from demolition waste into new, high-quality recycled building materials.
-This systematically reduces the consumption of primary raw materials.
-When realising new construction projects, the aim must be to use secondary raw materials as much as possible and to reuse asphalt or concrete.
+This systematically reduces the need for primary raw materials and helps to conserve our finite resources.
+When realising new construction projects, the aim must be to use secondary raw materials as much as possible.

 Urban Mining